gageracer/portfolio-nextjs/posts/IEU.md

 <a href="https://www.ieu.edu.tr/en" style="display: flex; justify-content: center" target="_blank">![alt text][logo]</a>

-Graduated in 2018, I learned so much as a student!
-The mandatory courses showed me how think as an engineer while elective courses showed me the possiblities of the computer sciences(which there is a lot) such as:
+Having graduated in 2018, I learned so much as a student!
+The mandatory courses showed me how think as an engineer while elective courses showed me the possiblities of the computer sciences (which there is a lot) such as:

 - Advanced Machine Learning,
 - Cryptography and Network Security,